 Planning Committee

-• Consider how you can compensate team members for their time, as company parties are integral to forming bonds and improving workplace productivity and culture.
+- Consider how you can compensate team members for their time, as company parties are essential to forming bonds and improving workplace productivity and culture.

 Food, Beverages, and Catering